dotnet/docs/docs/framework/tools/sqlmetal-exe-code-generation-tool.md

 > [!NOTE]
 > Developers who use Visual Studio can also use the Object Relational Designer to generate entity classes.
 The command-line approach scales well for large databases.
 Because SqlMetal is a command-line tool, you can use it in a build process.

- To run the tool, use the Developer Command Prompt for Visual Studio (or the Visual Studio Command Prompt in Windows 7).
-For more information, see [Developer Command Prompt for Visual Studio](developer-command-prompt-for-vs.md).At the command prompt, type the following:
+ To run the tool, use the [Developer Command Prompt for Visual Studio](developer-command-prompt-for-vs.md).At the command prompt, type the following:

 ## Syntax